 Last April I decided to spend two weeks in Goa.
-I was travelling alone and wanted to enhance my basic yoga practice in the country of India- the heart and home of yoga.
-After researching various yoga retreats I decided the best option for me as a beginner to yoga and meditation, and my low budget was Swan yoga retreat located in Assagoa.
+I was travelling alone and wanted to enhance my basic yoga practice in the country of India, the heart and home of yoga.
+After researching various yoga retreats I decided the best option for me and my budget, as a beginner to yoga and meditation, was Swan yoga retreat located in Assagoa.
 Nestled inland amongst greenery, away from the tourist beaches and resorts, it seemed an ideal location.

 We had time in this afternoons in which we could get massages.
 I highly recommend the Kizhi massage– for me it was a little unnerving as I had to strip off…for a reserved Brit who feels awkward in a bikini at the pool, this was excruciatingly awkward, and tensing up isn’t exactly the ideal result of a massage!
 But once the lady started to massage my back and legs with these herb filled pouches which she dipped in hot oil, with which she kneaded my body, I managed to relax, and the next day all aches and pains from the yoga had vanished!!
 If only I could get this treatment every day at home!